+While the current X1 is based on the rear-wheel-drive platform of the BMW 1-Series Hatchback sold overseas, and is available with either rear- or all-wheel-drive configurations, the next-generation X1 will be adopting the UKL platform common to the 2-Series Active Tourer.
 The UKL comes with front-wheel drive in its most basic form but has the option of all-wheel drive thanks to a Haldex-style multi-plate clutch setup.
-It is this latter option that will feature predominantly in the next-generation BMW X1 as well as the next MINI Cooper Countryman, though both should still be available with front-wheel drive as standard.
+It is this latter option that will feature predominantly in the next-generation BMW X1, though it should still come with front-wheel drive as standard.

 A spy video of an earlier prototype shows the front wheels slipping when the vehicle tires to accelerate on a wet patch of road, confirming the front-wheel-drive configuration.
 This means the next-generation BMW X1 won’t be as sporty as the current model, though it should be just as capable when equipped with all-wheel drive.
 It should also be considerably more practical due to the better packaging of front-wheel-drive layouts.

 2016 BMW X1 spy shots - Image via S. Baldauf/SB-Medien